-Ice-Tethered Profilers (ITPs, Krishfield et al. (2008); Toole et al. (2010)) are autonomous drifters embedded in Arctic sea ice which measure temperature and salinity to 750 m depth.
-The instrument consists of a surface buoy which lies above the sea ice, a rope made of wire which is suspended from the surface buoy to the profiling depth, and a wire-crawling profiler that traverses the suspended wire.
-The end of the wire carries a weight so that the wire rope remains taut.
-Most ITPs initiate two profiles per day, during which the profiler crawls along the wire at ~ 0.25 m/s, so that each profile is completed in about an hour, although a subset of the ITPs that were deployed for specific experiments initiate profiles more frequently.
+Ice-Tethered Profilers (ITPs; Krishfield et al. 2008, Toole et al. 2010) are autonomous drifters embedded in Arctic sea ice that measure temperature and salinity to 750 m depth.
+The instrument consists of a surface buoy which lies above the sea ice, a wire which is suspended from the surface buoy to the profiling depth, and a wire-crawling profiler that traverses the suspended wire.
+The end of the wire carries a weight to ensure the wire stays taut.
+Most ITPs initiate two profiles per day, during which the profiler crawls along the wire at $\sim 0.25$ m/s, so that each profile is completed in about an hour, although a subset of the ITPs that were deployed for specific experiments initiate profiles more frequently.
 Twenty-five ITPs were deployed during the four-year model run, primarily in the western Arctic (Table 1).
-Where Level 3 (gridded to two decibars in the vertical and quality controlled) data was available, we used this, while for more recent missions in which only Level 2 processing was completed we interpolated data to the same two decibar pressure grid and removed profiles with clearly unphysical temperature or salinity values.
-Model ITP deployments and matched profiles were constructed by sampling the daily model output at the nearest grid point to the starting location of each ITP profile on the day the profile began.
+Where Level 3 (gridded to two decibars in the vertical and quality controlled) data were available, we used them, while for missions in which only Level 2 processing was completed we interpolated data to the same two decibar pressure grid and removed profiles with clearly unphysical temperature or salinity values.
+Model ITP deployments and matched profiles were constructed by sampling the daily model output at the nearest model grid point to the starting location of each ITP profile on the day the profile began.
 A total of 38927 matched profiles were obtained in this manner.